webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 routerb-.->b2;
 {{</mermaid>}}

 To make this communication happen you establish a NAT Mapping.
-Creating a NAT mapping will feel like an automated/config-less version of doing port forwarding in your router.
+For example, Agent 1 uses the port 7000 to established a WebRTC connection with Agent 2, and create a binding of 192.168.0.1:7000 to 5.0.0.1:7000.
+This then allows Agent 2 to reach Agent 1 by destining packets to 5.0.0.1:7000.
+In other words, creating a NAT mapping in this example will feel like an automated/config-less version of doing port forwarding in your router.

-The downside to NAT Mapping is that that network behavior is inconsistent between networks.
+The downside to NAT Mapping is that there isn't a single form of mapping (e.g. static port forwarding) and the behavior is inconsistent between networks.
 ISPs and hardware manufacturers may do it in different ways.
 In some cases, network administrators may even disable it.

-The full range of behaviors is understood and observable, so an ICE Agent is able to confirm it created a NAT Mapping, and the attributes of the mapping.
+The good news is the full range of behaviors is understood and observable, so an ICE Agent is able to confirm it created a NAT Mapping, and the attributes of the mapping.

 The document that describes these behaviors is [RFC 4787](https://tools.ietf.org/html/rfc4787)

 ### Creating a Mapping
 Creating a mapping is the easiest part.
 When you send a packet to an address outside your network, a mapping is created!
 A NAT Mapping is just a temporary public IP/Port that is allocated by your NAT.
-The outbound message will be rewritten to have its source address be the newly created mapping.
+The outbound message will be rewritten to have its source address given by the newly mapping address.
 If a message isn't sent, it will be automatically routed back to the host inside the NAT.

 The details around mappings are where it gets complicated.